WILLS & ESTATE PLANNING LAWYER TORONTO

 Many people cringe at the thought of preparing a Will.
 They may miss the point that drafting a Will is not planning their death, but planning what happens after they pass away.
 In effect, to prepare a Will is to plan for the lives that go on when you are not around.
 A Will allows you to continue to care and provide for your loved ones even after your death.

 When sitting down with a lawyer to prepare a Will, you have the chance to look at your assets and how you want them distributed.
-Your lawyer may review ownership of your assets, so you understand what is, in fact, your inheritance.
+Your family lawyer may review ownership of your assets, so you understand what is, in fact, your inheritance.
 You will have an opportunity to make changes, reorganize some of your assets, considering purchasing life insurance policies, review your investments and who you have appointed as beneficiaries in any registered plans.

 The costs of preparing a Will are very low compared to the costs of dealing with a deceased person’s estate.
 Without a Will, a judicial process is needed to appoint an Estate Trustee that will, then, be in charge of the Estate administration and distribution.
 With a Will, this process may be completely unnecessary.
 If the process is still needed, it will likely be faster and uncomplicated.